Opinions

 Likewise, America’s two-party political system is patterned after England’s Labor (Liberal) and Conservative parties.

 But for as long as I’ve been around (about three-quarters of a century) and much longer; the foundation of America’s democracy has been a multi-lateral exchange of ideas and debates, with political entities working together instead of against each other.
-It hasn’t always worked efficiently, but I can remember when our elected officials at least made an earnest effort to cross aisles.
+It hasn’t always worked efficiently, but I can remember when our elected officials at least made an earnest effort to cross the aisles.

-You might say this is a roundabout way to encourage people to “vote no” on Proposition 2.
+You might say this is a roundabout way to encourage people to vote no on Proposition 2.
 In doing so, we would retain rank-choice voting that, through an open primary, allows voters to choose their candidate, regardless of political affiliation.

 ADVERTISEMENT